leanne1/leanne1-node-express-auth/README.md

 ## Branches

 - `master`: Session authentication using Passport Local and session cookie.
 Sessions stored in Redis.
 Authentication is persisted across browser session/refresh.
 Includes CSRF protection via disabling of CORS (by default) and accepting only JSON request body.
-- `jwt`: JWT authentication with JWT issued and stored in Local Storage.
+- `jwt`: JWT authentication with JWT stored in browser Local Storage.
 Authentication is persisted across browser session/refresh.

 ## Install